 - Determine a certificate that applies to your strengths, skills, and teaching assignment.

 - Download and read the standards for that cert area.
 The standards are filled with look-fors and examples of accomplished teaching practices.

 - Download the instructions for each component.
-Decide which of the components you will undertake (You are able to take the four components a la carte).
+Decide which of the components you will undertake (up to four in one school year).

 - Apply for OSPI's conditional loan.
-OSPI generously funds most of the fees for successful recipients.
 Use your EDS account to apply.